NCT29032005/Secrecy-SIM-ISAC/CONTRIBUTING.md

 By participating in this project, you agree to maintain a respectful and constructive atmosphere.
 We appreciate any contributions that help advance the research in the field of SIM-ISAC systems.

 ## Contact
-If you have questions regarding the theoretical model or the MATLAB implementation, please feel free to reach out via [your-email-address] or open a GitHub discussion.
+If you have questions regarding the theoretical model or the MATLAB implementation, please feel free to reach out via [nguyencaotruong911@gmail.com] or open a GitHub discussion.